The Economics of Information Pollution in the Age of AI: General Equilibrium, Welfare, and Policy Design

-Two fundamentally different types of information goods exist in the market: \begin{itemize} \item \textbf{High-Quality Content ($Q_H$)}: Information products characterized by factual accuracy, cognitive value that improves consumer decision-making, and production complexity requiring expertise and rigorous verification. \item \textbf{Low-Quality Content ($Q_L$)}: Information products that may be misleading or false, generate negative externalities by harming consumer welfare and social trust, and are simple to produce via templated or automated means. \end{itemize} This classification is based not on subjective judgment but on the objective impact of content on consumer decisions and social welfare.
+There are two information goods reflecting different production difficulties, externalities, and social welfare impacts.
+High-quality content $Q_H$ is accurate and cognitively valuable, improving individual decision-making and typically requiring expertise and rigorous verification.
+Low-quality content $Q_L$ can be misleading or false, generates negative externalities by eroding consumer welfare and social trust, and is scalable via templated or automated generation.
+The classification is based on objective effects on decisions and welfare, not subjective judgments.
+Under algorithmic amplification and attention competition, AI and automation disproportionately reduce the marginal cost and raise the scalability of $Q_L$, creating asymmetric technology that underlies pollution pressure.